CREDITS AND GRADES

 Work accomplished by students is usually recognized in terms of credit hours, grades, grade points, and grade point averages.

-Students must complete a minimum of 124 credits and have a minimum of a C (not C-) average (minimum GPA of 2.0) to earn a baccalaureate degree.
+Students must complete a minimum of 120 (45 upper division (300+ level))credits and have a minimum of a C (not C-) average (minimum GPA of 2.0) to earn a baccalaureate degree.
 Colleges, schools, and degree programs have specific requirements.
 Students should check with their college or school advisor.

 Credit hours (or credits) for course work are determined on a semester or semester-equivalent basis for work satisfactorily accomplished.
-Credit hours granted for specific courses are listed in this Catalog and in the Schedule of Classes/UH Manoa Registration Homepage each semester.
+Credit hours granted for specific courses are listed in this Catalog and the Check Class Availability website each semester.

 Student achievement is designated by the following grades: A+, A, A- (excellent), B+, B, B- (above average), C+, C, (average), C-, D+, D, D- (minimal passing), F (failure), CR (credit), NC (no credit), I (incomplete), and L (audit).
 A grade of I is given to a student who has not completed a small but important part of a semester's work if the instructor believes that the incomplete was caused by conditions beyond the student's control.
 Each student receiving a grade of I should consult his or her instructor promptly to determine the steps to be taken and the deadline to complete the course work for changing the grade of I to a final grade.
 The designated November and April deadlines (see the “Calendar”) refer to the dates instructors must report adjusted grades.
 Student deadlines for completing their course work must be adjusted accordingly.